When Can I Start More Advanced Agility Training With My Puppy?

 During the early stages of a puppy's life, which typically lasts from birth until around 12 weeks old, their primary focus is on growth and development.
 At this young age, your puppy is still developing physically, mentally, and emotionally.
 It's essential to prioritize their basic needs, such as proper , socialization, and basic obedience training.

 While advanced agility training may be too overwhelming for a puppy in this stage, you can start laying the foundation for future training by introducing basic commands and encouraging positive behavior.
 Simple tasks like sit, stay, and recall can be taught using positive reinforcement techniques.
-Remember to keep training sessions short and fun, as puppies have shorter attention spans.
+Remember to keep training sessions short and fun, as have shorter attention spans.

 1.2 Adolescence